us4useu/arrus-toolkit/docs/content/technotes/connecting_custom_probe/index.rst

                 end: 15e6
             },
             # NOTE: the voltage limit set below has been chosen to allow safe experimentation when the pin mapping between
-            # the head and the system is not yet well known.
+            # the probe and the system is not yet well known.
 Once you are certain about the pin mapping and that no elements
             # are shorted or open, you may increase the `end` value (max: 90 V).
             voltage_range {
                 begin: 0,